 Broken to Built: 31 Days of Rebuilding with Nehemiah by Barry Pearman on Amazon

-For several years I've followed Pastor Barry Pearman's Turning the Page website; I also belong to his related Facebook page and recommend both to you.
+For several years I've followed Pastor Barry Pearman's Turning the Page website and his twitter.
+I also belong to his related Facebook page and highly recommend all of them to you.

 With a short chapter a day for a month of 31 days, mental health advocate and practitioner Barry Pearman anchors his reflective insights in the post-exilic Hebrew Bible book of Nehemiah.
 Although the book guides individuals as they move from being Broken to becoming (re)Built, Pearman reminds us of the necessity of having community alongside us and the necessity of constant connections with God, the only truly reliable One.
 The visually striking cover of the book photographically illustrates the idea of interaction and cooperation; in fact, the author crowd-sourced on his Facebook page to determine which one of four cover choices most appealed to people.